- Most Haunted Places in Michigan: 30 Spooky Destinations

 Bowers Harbor Inn

 It’s now known as Mission Table restaurant, but this two-story mansion on Traverse City’s Old Mission Peninsula is home to a playful ghost whose hijinks have been pretty well-documented.
-Said to be the ghost of Genevieve Stickney, the one-time caregiver of the owners of the Inn.
-You can read a fascinating, detailed description of her visits here.
+The ghost is said to be the ghost of Genevieve Stickney, the one-time caregiver of the owners of the Inn, with a fascinting background.

 Fort Shelby Hotel